 Hi!
 I am Sunny :)

 I am interested in the intersection between cognitive science and AI, specifically using insights about human cognition to build safe and more robust and interpretable AI systems that can benefit our long-term development.
-My research agenda involves better understanding LLMs and their behaviors and aligning them in ways that can bring about positive societal impacts.

 Recent Papers